Rana Gurmit Sodhi quits Congress | Politics

 This is harming the party as well as causing ''serious problems'' for the state and the government, he said.

+“I feel suffocated and helpless in the present situation especially when the party has put state's security and communal harmony at stake.
+Rather than taking action to restore peace in Punjab, senior Congress leadership is hell-bent on destroying the border state for their personal gains,” he wrote.

-''Agonised with the current state of affairs, I put my resignation from all posts and primary membership of the Congress party with immediate effect,'' Sodhi said.
+''Agonised with the current state of affairs, I put my resignation from all posts and primary membership of the Congress party with immediate effect,'' said Sodhi, who is considered close to Amarinder Singh.

+Sodhi said he had been in the Congress for the last more than four decades.

+“I had been hand-picked by our illustrious leader late Shri Rajiv Gandhi ji to contest my first election to the Punjab state assembly from Guruharsahai assembly constituency in district Ferozepur in 1985,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)